• Home

 Application review: May and June

-Online interviews (for eligible scholarships only): early August
+Online interviews (for eligible scholarships only): July

 • Selection panels - reviewers

 Reviewers are predominantly RACS committee members, special interest groups (such as societies) and may include invited non-RACS members.
-The make-up of each scholarship and grant's selection panel pool is outlined in their respective guidelines on their webpage.
+The make-up of each scholarship and grant's selection panel is outlined in their respective guidelines on their webpage.

 • Selection criteria